arthuredelstein/hakk/README.md

   - Classes.
 You can add new classes, and modify existing classes.
 If you add a new method or field to a class, existing instances of that class will immediately adopt the new behavior.
   - Imports.
 You can use `require` or `import` to import new library APIs in your running program.

-### Familiar NodeJS REPL
+### Familiar Node.js REPL

-`hakk` is built around the familiar NodeJS REPL interface.
+`hakk` is built around the familiar Node.js REPL interface.
 You can call functions you are working on in your source file to test them as you develop them.
 You can enter a top-level variable and the REPL will return that variable's value.

 ### Getting started